Disk utilization in Docker for MacEstimated reading time: 3 minutes

 Docker.qcow2: space will be freed by a background process after a few minutes.

-Note that space is only freed when images are deleted.
+Space is only freed when images are deleted.
 Space is not freed automatically when files are deleted inside running containers.
-To trigger a space reclamation at any point, use the command:
+To trigger a space reclamation at any point, run the command:

-Note that many tools will report the maximum file size, not the actual file size.
-To query the actual size of the file on the host from a terminal, use:
+Note that many tools report the maximum file size, not the actual file size.
+To query the actual size of the file on the host from a terminal, run: